-S. No. Promotion Conditions to be fulfilled 1 First year First Regular course of study of first year first semester and should Semester to have satisfied the minimum requirement of attendance to Second appear I year I semester.
-Semester 2 First year to i.
-Regular course of study of first year First and second second year first semesters. semester ii.
-Must have secured at least 50% of credits (22) upto first year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3 II Year I Regular course of study of second year first semester. • Semester to II Semester 4 Second year to i.
+S. No. Promotion Conditions to be fulfilled 1 First year First Regular course of study of first year first semester and should have Semester to satisfied the minimum requirement of attendance to appear I year I Second Semester semester.
+2 First year to i.
+Regular course of study of first year First and second semesters. second year first ii.
+Must have secured at least 50% of credits (22) upto first year semester second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+3 II Year I Regular course of study of second year first semester.
+Semester to II Semester 4 Second year to i.
 Regular course of study of First and second semesters of third year first second year. semester ii.
 Must have secured at least 60% of credits (54) upto second year second semester from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-5 Third year Regular course of study of third year first semester. first semester to second semester 6 Third year i.
+5 Third year first Regular course of study of third year first semester. semester to second semester 6 Third year i.
 Regular course of study of third year second semester. second semester ii.
-Must have secured 60% of credits (79) up to third year to fourth year second semester from all the relevant regular and first semester supplementary examinations, whether the student takes those examinations or not.
-7 Fourth year Regular course of study of fourth year first semester.
+Must have secured 60% of credits (79) up to third year second to fourth year semester from all the relevant regular and supplementary first semester examinations, whether the student takes those examinations or not.
+7 Fourth year first Regular course of study of fourth year first semester. semester to fourth year second semester